tinyproot/winlator/README.md

 </p>

 # Winlator Tiny
-Winlator is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.
+Winlator Tiny (tinyproot) is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.
 TinyPRoot is a modified and smaller version of PRoot.
 The aims are to keep it ARM64-only and translate paths faster on Winlator.
 The original PRoot repository lives at https://github.com/proot-me/proot.